Taiwan's pro-independence party faces key elections amid China pressure

 TAIPEI (Reuters) - Taiwan’s government faces a test of confidence at local elections this weekend as President Tsai Ing-wen grapples with rising pressure from China and criticism that her reform agenda has slowed.

-Saturday’s mayoral and magisterial elections could also be a bellwether for the 2020 presidential election, say observers.
+Saturday’s mayoral and magisterial elections could also be a bellwether for the 2020 presidential election, just over a year away, say observers.

 China has become increasingly concerned that Tsai wants to push for formal independence and has ramped up pressure to assert its sovereignty over the democratic island.